ian-bda/Birchler_De_Allende_et_all_2025_Cetacean_CD300/README.md

 Electronic Data Files prepared by:

-Ian Birchler De Allende
+Ian Birchler De Allende:
 ibirchl@ncsu.edu

 ###
-This directory contains assembled sequence data, ESMfold coordinates, newick formatted tree files, PCA, loadings and scores, and associated scripts for analyzing Artiodactyla CD300 receptors.
+This directory contains assembled sequence data, ESMfold coordinates, newick formatted tree files, PCA, loadings and scores, and associated scripts for evolutionary analysis of Artiodactyla CD300 receptor protein shapes.

 For a more detailed summary and usage instructions see **summary.md**